hyphanet/plugin-WebOfTrust/STYLE.md

   TARGET_BRANCH must *not* be omitted:
   Git usually does this in the default message when you merge into branch `master`.
   Add it manually then.

+- The second line of the merge commit message shall be `= DESCRIPTION`, including the `= `, where the description summarizes the work of the branch.
+  It shall be the same as the title of the related pull request.